-Learn More About Your Database Structure And Relations Using Table Relations Feature
+Learn More About Your Database Structure And Table Relations

 But how did DataSunrise create such a useful tool?
 The success of realization, first of all, stems from the fact that we know how the databases that we protect function.
 We can protect more than 30 types of most popular databases both relational and non-relational.

-Another way of doing that is using JOIN and WHERE clauses in database traffic.
-These clauses let us see how different tables interact with each other within a database.
-However, to be able to use database traffic as a source of information for establishing table relations you need to start database audit and set up a Learning Rule, which will be learning from the database audit.
+- using JOIN and WHERE clauses in database traffic to see how different tables interact with each other within a database.
+To be able to use database traffic as a source of information you need to start database audit and set up a Learning Rule, which will be learning from the database audit.
 All these tools are included in DataSunrise Database Security Suite.
-As a result of analysis of JOIN and WHERE clauses you will be given suggestions on how your tables may be related within a database.

 After DataSunrise has found all the relations between the columns you can see them in a diagram like this.
 In the picture below table “job info” is one table away from the table “order”, however, as you can see, they’re related.
 These relations were established automatically by the DataSunrise Table Relations tool.

 After you have discovered and collected information about table relations for your database you may use it for the following:

 - To supplement and complement data discovery results.

 - When you use static and dynamic data masking DataSunrise will prompt you to mask the related columns as well.